DFRobot/DFRobot_IIS/README.md

 DFRobot_IIS Library for Arduino
 ---------------------------------------------------------

-The library is used to play music and recording
+The library is used to play music recording and take photo

 ### Enter the audio mode

     void init(int Audioplay);

-### Enter the WAV file name in the SD card you want to play in this format ("/sdcard/filename.wav")
+### Enter the WAV file name in the SD card you want to play , press user key to stop and continue

     int playMusic(const char *filename);

+### Enter the volume(from 0 to 100) to set volume when playmusic

+    void setVolume(int volume);

-### Enter the WAV file name you want to store in the SD card in this format ("/sdcard/filename.wav")
+### Enter the WAV file name you want to store in the SD card , press user key to stop record

     int recordSound(const char *outputFilename);

 ### Enter the camera mode and take photo

     void init(int Camera);